kinow/auto-mhm-test-domains/README.md

 # Autosubmit mHM workflow with mHM test domains data

-This repository contains the configuration for an Autosubmit workflow that runs mHM, the mesoscale hydrological model, using the mHM test domain data.
+This repository contains the configuration for an [Autosubmit][autosubmit] workflow that runs [mHM][mhm], the mesoscale hydrological model, using the mHM test domain data.
 A Docker container is used to run mHM.

 <div>